popoveugene/qubership-envgene/docs/calculator-cli.md

 > 2. The `deploy-descriptor.yaml` file is currently empty but will be populated with parameters later.
 >

-For each namespace/deploy postfix, the context contains files:
+For each namespace, the context contains files:

 ##### \[Version 2.0][Deployment Parameter Context] `deployment-parameters.yaml`